 To provide the Mariner with effective route planning capabilities and for the look-ahead function during route monitoring ECDIS must display date dependent chart data based on a Mariner selected date or date range (start viewing date and end viewing date).

 During route planning and monitoring the Mariner must be able to select a date or date range to display all date dependent chart features.
-The display of date dependent information is indicated by the symbol SY(CHDATD01).
+The display of date dependent information is indicated by the symbol CHDATD01.

-All features for which any of the values for the complex attributes periodicDateRange and fixedDateRange are within the Mariner selected date range should be indicated using SY(CHDATD01)
+All features for which any of the values for the complex attributes periodicDateRange and fixedDateRange are within the Mariner selected date range should be indicated using symbol CHDATD01.

 EXAMPLE: A new traffic separation scheme is coming into effect on 01.01.2013, it has been encoded by the ENC producer using the attribute date start (DATSTA).
 The current date is 12.12.2012 and the Mariner is planning a route that will cross this area over the effective start period.